DARPA-ASKEM/terarium-docs/docs/modeling/edit-model.md

 - Replacing parameters with more complex formulas.
 - Resetting the model to its original state.

 The Edit model operator is a code notebook with an interactive AI assistant.
-You describe in plain language the changes you want to make, and the LLM-powered assistant automatically generates the code for you.
+You describe in plain language the changes you want to make, and the large language model (LLM)-powered assistant automatically generates the code for you.

 !!! note